project-delphi/project-delphi/README.md

 I'm Ravi - going by the moniker `project-delphi` on the interweb.

-I was born and raised in󠁧󠁢󠁥󠁮󠁧󠁿󠁮󠁧󠁿 England (when it was in the EU 🇪🇺) , primarily London.
+I was born and raised in󠁧󠁢󠁥󠁮󠁧󠁿󠁮󠁧󠁿 the EU, primarily London.
 Since then I've lived all over our 🌎 blue planet.

 ### About Me